dwringer/cl-bst/README.md

 associated finite-map implementation made using template macros.
 To use, just load "bst.lisp" or "finite-map.lisp" (the latter will automatically load the former) and use the :bst or :fm/:finite-map package(s).

 NOTE: Because of the way these data structures use custom-instanced types and structs, the compiler may generate style-warnings if MAKE-BST or MAKE-FINITE-MAP are called for the first time (for a given set of params) inside some lexical scope.
 Creating an empty prototype instance of the desired type at the toplevel will allow subsequent such instances to be used without any problems.
+The aliases DEFINE-BST-PROTOTYPE and DEFINE-FM-PROTOTYPE can be used for clarity in this purpose.

 ## MAKE-BST template macro:
 Create a typed binary search tree using a custom template tree type.